Sept. 13, 2023

 Designing a space, whether it's a residence, office, or commercial area, has traditionally been a task of blending aesthetics with functionality.
 The aim has been to create environments that are not only visually appealing but also cater to its inhabitants' generic needs and preferences.
-However, as our understanding of the human-psychology-space relationship deepens and technological advancements like Artificial Intelligence (AI) permeate the architectural realm, a new dimension has emerged: personalization at an individual level.
+However, as our understanding of the human-psychology-space relationship deepens and technological advancements like Artificial Intelligence (AI) permeate the architectural realm, an extra dimension has emerged: personalization at an individual level.
 With AI, it's now possible to tailor spaces to cater to individual needs, moods, and preferences with unprecedented accuracy.

 The Drive Towards Personalization